 ‘Have some Skittles.
 Celebrate the rainbow’ one them eagerly offered me a bag of sweets.

-I made a sad, brave face.
+I made a sad, brave face, and gave a feeble smile.

 ‘Oh I am so sorry.
 I am a diabetic.
 I can’t eat sweets.’
 She looked crestfallen.